astroDimitrios/git-novice/episodes/07-github.md

 You may see a `-u` option used with `git push` in some documentation.
-This option is synonymous with the `--set-upstream-to` option for the `git branch` command, and is used to associate the current branch with a remote branch so that the `git pull` command can be used without any arguments.
+This option is synonymous with the `--set-upstream-to` option for the `git branch` command, and is used to associate the current branch with a remote branch so that the `git push` command can be used without any arguments.
 To do this, simply use `git push -u origin main` once the remote has been set up.

 Here, we are telling Git to push the branch